JuliaPlots/PlotDocs.jl/docs/src/recipes.md

 @recipe function f(::Type{Val{:myplotrecipename}}, plt::AbstractPlot; ...) end
 ```
 - These are called after input data has been processed, but **before the plot is created**.
-- Build layouts, add subplots, and other plot-wide attributes
+- Build layouts, add subplots, and other plot-wide attributes.
-- See `marginalhist` for an example.
+- See `marginalhist` in [StatsPlots](https://github.com/JuliaPlots/StatsPlots.jl) for an example.

 ### [Series Recipes](@id series-recipes)
 ```julia